EQWorks/common/naming.md

 ## Respect Common/Community Standard

 Try to apply the commonly agreed naming standard by the given language/stack/framework's community.
+This saves us time from debating on coding styles and allows for an easier onboarding experience.

 Some are more enforcing than others, such as Golang [attaches package interface visibility to naming rules](https://tour.golang.org/basics/3), while [Python's PEP8](https://www.python.org/dev/peps/pep-0008/#naming-conventions) and [Effective Go](https://golang.org/doc/effective_go.html#names) has recommended, but non-enforcing conventions.